wrh2/pyProcessor/code/PC/README.md

 A simple program counter modelled with MyHDL.

+## Contents

+This folder contains the program counter module (PC.py) and a testbench for it (testbench.py).
+The Test folder contains testing documentation for the program counter along with vcd files from the testbench.

 ## Functional description

 Incremenets by 4 when EN signal is asserted.
 Load signal causes Value to be next output of progam counter.